Surkuria/PortfolioProjects/README.md

   - Cleaned and transformed raw housing data for Nashville.
   - Performed tasks such as handling missing values, correcting data types, and formatting inconsistencies.
   - This project demonstrates my ability to clean and prepare data for further analysis.

+## 4. Financial App Landing Page
+  - Built a fully responsive and modern financial app landing page using React JS and Tailwind CSS.
+  - Designed a sleek user interface that adapts seamlessly across all screen sizes.
+    Implemented features such as:
+  - Interactive Navigation Bar: Includes a link to Google Play for easy app access.
+  - Smooth Scrolling: Enables effortless navigation to a card view showcasing the app's features.
+  - Dynamic Reviews Section: Created a carousel to display user testimonials.
+  - Collaborations Section: Highlighted partnerships with visually appealing designs.
+  - Engaging Footer: Integrated page links and social media for enhanced user engagement.
+## 5. E-Commerece Online Shopping Landing Page
+  - Developed using HTML, CSS, JavaScript, and React to create a responsive and visually appealing user interface.
+  - Designed sections to highlight featured product categories with compelling visuals.
+  - Implemented a navigation bar for effortless exploration of product collections.
+  - Created interactive components such as hover effects and smooth scrolling to enhance user engagement.
+  - Ensured a responsive layout for optimal viewing across different devices and screen sizes.